jaidTw/ctf-writeups/dctf-2018/memsome.md

 ## Memsome (Reverse)

 ### Solution
-1. There are many debugger detection, patch all of them first.
+1. There are many debugger detecting code, patch all of them first.
 ![](https://i.imgur.com/r43Xz3r.png)

 2. Trace the program and found that it will keep reading a byte sequence and translate into a hex string with length 2240
 ![](https://i.imgur.com/bCQaGmD.png)

-3. Each byte from the input will passthrough base64 and `sub_766C` twice, transform into a 16bytes(32chars) string and compare with the string in step.2
+3. Each byte from the input will passthrough base64 and `sub_766C` twice, transform them into a 16bytes(32chars) string and compare with the string in step.2
 ![](https://i.imgur.com/66Vm3od.png)
 ![](https://i.imgur.com/ogcJeFg.png)

-4. Collect the offset for string at step.2 first
+4. Collect the offset that data to be read from for string at step.2 first
 ```
 0       0x7abb
 32      0x7acc